 • Trips that include the wider region — Alicante, Murcia, the Costa Azahar.

-• Trips with very young children needing flexibility — though a transfer plus taxis usually works out cheaper for short stays.
+• Trips needing flexibility with very young children — though a transfer plus taxis usually works out cheaper for short stays.

 When not to hire

 • City-only trips of three or four days — pointless.
-Central parking is restricted (ORA zone permits, 2-hour limits), the historic centre is pedestrianised, and the metro plus taxis handle everything cheaper.
+Central parking is restricted (ORA-zone permits, 2-hour limits), the historic centre is pedestrianised, and the metro plus taxis handle everything cheaper.

 2026 price guidance